davidgf/serverless-plugin-canary-deployments/README.md

 * `postTrafficHook`: (optional) validation Lambda function that runs after traffic shifting.
 It must use the CodeDeploy SDK to notify about this step's success or failure (more info [here](https://docs.aws.amazon.com/codedeploy/latest/userguide/reference-appspec-file-structure-hooks.html))
 * `alarms`: (optional) list of CloudWatch alarms.
 If any of them is triggered during the deployment, the associated Lambda function will automatically roll back to the previous version.
 * `triggerConfigurations`: (optional) list of CodeDeploy Triggers.
 See more details in the [CodeDeploy TriggerConfiguration Documentation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-codedeploy-deploymentgroup-triggerconfig.html), or [this CodeDeploy notifications guide](https://docs.aws.amazon.com/codedeploy/latest/userguide/monitoring-sns-event-notifications-create-trigger.html) for example uses
+* `disableRollback`: (optional) disables the rollback of the canary deployment if it fails.
+Defaults to false.
+* `disableAlarms`: (optional) disables the alarms for the canary deployment.
+Defaults to false.
 ### Default configurations

 You can set default values for all functions in a top-level custom deploymentSettings section.
 E.g.: